 João Pedro Cachopo

-– CACHOPO, João Pedro, Patrick NICKLESON & Chris STOVER.
+CACHOPO, João Pedro, Patrick NICKELSON & Chris STOVER (eds).
 Rancière and Music.
-Forthcoming in Edinburgh University Press. // Collective book edited.
+Edinburgh: Edinburgh University Press, 2020.